Jack Kerouac: Later career: 1957–1969

 John Antonelli's 1985 documentary Kerouac, the Movie begins and ends with footage of Kerouac reading from On the Road and Visions of Cody on The Steve Allen Show in November 1959.
 In response to Allen's question "How would you define the word 'beat?, Kerouac responds "well ... sympathetic."

 During the 1964 United States presidential election, Hunter S. Thompson noted that Kerouac was a staunch supporter of Republican Senator Barry Goldwater.
 The election would go on to be a landslide victory for incumbent Lyndon B. Johnson.

 In 1965, he met the poet Youenn Gwernig who was a Breton American like him in New York, and they became friends.
 Gwernig used to translate his Breton language poems into English so that Kerouac could read and understand them : "Meeting with Jack Kerouac in 1965, for instance, was a decisive turn.
 Since he could not speak Breton he asked me: 'Would you not write some of your poems in English?
 I'd really like to read them ! ... ' So I wrote an Diri Dir – Stairs of Steel for him, and kept on doing so.
 That's why I often write my poems in Breton, French and English."

 During these years, Kerouac suffered the loss of his older sister to a heart attack in 1964 and his mother suffered a paralyzing stroke in 1966.
 Kerouac moved in with his mother in Hyannis, Massachusetts, for almost a year in 1966.
 In 1968, Neal Cassady also died while in Mexico.

-Despite the role which his literary work played in inspiring the counterculture movement of the 1960s, Kerouac was openly critical of it.
+Despite the role that his literary work played in inspiring the counterculture movement of the 1960s, Kerouac was openly critical of it.
 Arguments over the movement, which Kerouac believed was only an excuse to be "spiteful," also resulted in him splitting with Ginsberg by 1968.

-Also in 1968, Kerouac last appeared on television, for Firing Line, produced and hosted by William F. Buckley Jr. Seemingly intoxicated, he affirmed his Catholicism and talked about the counterculture of the 1960s.
+Also in 1968, Kerouac last appeared on television for an episode of Firing Line, produced and hosted by William F. Buckley Jr. Seemingly intoxicated, he affirmed his Catholicism and talked about the counterculture of the 1960s.

 Death

-On the morning of October 20, 1969, in St. Petersburg, Florida, Kerouac was working on a book above his father's print shop.
+On the morning of October 20, 1969, in St. Petersburg, Florida, Kerouac was working on a book about his father's print shop.
 He suddenly felt nauseated and went to the bathroom, where he began to vomit blood.
 Kerouac was taken to St. Anthony's Hospital, suffering from an esophageal hemorrhage.
 He received several transfusions in an attempt to make up for the loss of blood, and doctors subsequently attempted surgery, but a damaged liver prevented his blood from clotting.
 He never regained consciousness after the operation, and died at the hospital at 5:15 the following morning, at the age of 47.
 His cause of death was listed as an internal hemorrhage (bleeding esophageal varices) caused by cirrhosis, the result of longtime alcohol abuse.
 A possible contributing factor was an untreated hernia he had suffered in a bar fight several weeks earlier.

-His funeral was held at St. Jean Baptiste Church in Lowell, Massachusetts, and he was buried at Edson Cemetery.
+Kerouac's funeral was held at St. Jean Baptiste Church in Lowell, Massachusetts.
+He was buried at Edson Cemetery.